 At midnight the stars fall from the sky.

-Lowering furry eyelashes,
+Lowering his furry eyelashes,

 A dense forest slumbers in silence.

-Golden owls sleep on Christmas trees
+Golden owls sleep on the fir trees,

 In the fabulous glow of the moon.